 Wellness Kittles Kitten Treats

-While technically a cat treat, Kittles reigned supreme with high ratings and endless thoughtful reviews for cats and kittens alike.
+Kittles, a cat treat, reigned supreme with high ratings and endless thoughtful reviews for cats and kittens alike.
 They’re available in three different flavors – salmon and cranberries (as shown here), chicken and cranberries, and tuna and cranberries – which aid in urinary health and give cats the necessary protein, antioxidants, and Omega-3 fatty acids for additional health benefits.
 One important note: because they’re crunchy like a small biscuit, the brand does recommend moistening to make them softer for delicate kitten teeth.
-Each cat treat has under 2 calories per bite.
+Each cat treat has under two calories per bite.

 Pros